tariqdaouda/Mariana/README.rst

 Costs and regularizations
 =========================

 Each output layers can have its own cost.
-Regularizations are also specified on a per layer basis, so you can for example enforce a L1 regularisation on a single layer of the model.
+Regularizations are also specified on a per-layer basis, so you can for example enforce a L1 regularization on a single layer of the model.

 Saving and resuming training
 ============================